Martial Arts / Karate Do / Health

 My Black Belt (shodan)

-Okay so every Karate club is different but here is what happened at my
+so every Karate club is different but this is what happened at my

-- Only black belts were allowed to attend.
+- Only black belts were permitted to attend.

 - We were pre-warned there would be no water breaks or pee breaks (also,